tjjdoherty/llm-project-1/README.md

 # llm-project

 ## Jan 2025 Update
-This project repo will stay active and once some work on pipelines and deployment is done, I will return to use multiple models in an ensemble method - one LLM model, staying with T5 for summary generation and another LLM model to compare the summary results.
+This project repo will stay active and once some work on pipelines and deployment is done, I will return to use multiple models in an ensemble and stacking method: T5 plus one new LLM for summary generation and another LLM model to compare the summary results.
 The Ensemble could be:

-- One model (T5) generates the summary
+- T5 and a different model (TBC) generate the summary independently of one another.
-- Another model (e.g., BLEURT, BERTScore, or a custom LLM) evaluates the quality of the generated summary against the human expert summary
+- Another model (e.g. BLEURT, BERTScore, or a custom LLM) evaluates the quality of the generated summaries against the human expert summary.
-- By combining the strengths of these two models, you effectively form an ensemble

 ## Project Task: Summarising News Articles:
 - ### Given a training set of news reports that vary in style and length, use an LLM (T5-small) to produce a summary of the long form text